liebman/AnalogClock/README.md

 * adjustable tick/adjust pulse width/duty cycle/delay should support most one second "tick" (non-sweep) clocks.
 * NTP implementation computes drift and uses that to increase accuricy between NTP updates

-## Arduino Board Requirements
-* [I2CAnalogClock](I2CAnalogClock) uses ATTiny85 from [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) configured as internal 1mhz clock, BOD:1.7v (hfuse:0xd6 lfuse:0x62).
-Note that this uses the reset pin as an output and requires the RSTDISBL fuse bit be cleared (hfuse:0x56) after programming for proper operation of the power fail save of clock position and settings.

-* [SynchroClock](SynchroClock) uses the 'NodeMCU 1.0 (ESP-12E Module)' from [ESP8266 core for Arduino](https://github.com/esp8266/Arduino) configured for 80mhz

-## Arduino Library Requirements
-* [WiFiManager](https://github.com/tzapu/WiFiManager) - by default WiFiManager only supports 10 extra fields on the configuration page.
-This project uses close to 30!
-If my [pull request](https://github.com/tzapu/WiFiManager/pull/374) has not been merged then you will need to use my [fork](https://github.com/liebman/WiFiManager) or modify it to support 30 parameters.

 ## Configuration
    When the clock is initially powered on it creates a wifi captive portal.
 It will show up in the list of available wifi networks as SynchroClockXXXXXXX (where the X’s are some number).
-Configuration mode can be forced by holding down the reset button until the LED is flashing at a fast rate then releasing it.
+Configuration mode can be forced by holding down the reset button until the LED is turns on and stays on for at least 2 seconds then releasing it.
+NOTE that if you conrinue holding the reset button for more than 10 seconds the LED will go back off initiating a factory reset to default settings.
 When you connect to this you are given a menu that lets you set many configuration options:
 * Wifi Network (SSID)
 * Wifi Network password
 * Clock Position - enter the current time shown on the clock as HH:MM:SS.